aws-samples/serverless-genai-assistant/examples/sample_web_application/README.md

 The information is stored based on an `account_id` that can represents a user or multiple users.
 The is added as a custom attribute in cognito and `account_id` is added to
-JWT token during the authentication phase on Cognito.
+JWT during the authentication phase on Cognito.

 | Category | Field            | Value                                                               | Description                                                                         |
 |----------|------------------|---------------------------------------------------------------------|-------------------------------------------------------------------------------------|